Page Template

 “Well, I’m sure you’re a man who can appreciate a girl with distinct tastes.”
 Dove flashed him her most innocent smile.
 “Ardbeg Ten.
 Straight up.”

+Dove placed her elbows on the table and clasped her hands together, leaning in toward him in an almost intimate gesture.
 “Let me guess.
 You’re just passing through.
-Being a friend of Saban’s, he’s coerced you into coming here to get you out of the stuffy hotel.
+Being Saban’s friend, he’s coerced you into coming here to get you out of the stuffy hotel.
 You’ve only frequented this place because you don’t have a desire to expand outside of the parameters of hotel and lobby dining.
 Am I correct?”

 Dove wanted to change the subject.
 She was never good at small talk, especially about herself.
 She picked up the scotch as if she had done this motion a hundred times.
+“Will you join me in a toast?”

 Niko’s intense stare made her hands tremble and she hoped he hadn’t noticed her reaction.

-A man with many secrets.
 He piqued her interest and Dove didn’t know how to assess his behavior.
 Niko frequented bars and yet he had no desire for a taste.
 Strange, but fascinating.
-What or who could have made him take such a vow?
+What or who could’ve made him take such a vow?

 He’s not going to get to me.
-She swallowed hard to prevent the need to gag from the harsh contents.

 “I admire a woman who can appreciate a good scotch.”
 His voice held a hint of laughter.